39 Green Foods for St. Patrick’s DayMarch 15th, 2016

 Pine Nut Chimichurri Sauce

 The classic Argentine steak sauce harnesses the bold flavors of garlic, parsley, pine nuts, and vinegar.
-Use it as a marinade for grilled meats, or top a medium-rare steak with a dollop.
+Use it as a marinade for grilled meats, or add a dollop to a medium-rare steak.

 Get the recipe: Pine Nut Chimichurri

 All it takes is two tablespoons of matcha green tea powder to give raw coconut milk “ice cream” a delightful seafoam tint.
 Rich coconut milk forms the base, while almonds, honey, and coconut oil come together as a crust.

 Get the recipe: Raw Matcha Ice Cream Cake

 Matcha-Chocolate Coated Snack Sticks